GPT for Google Sheets, Docs AI, Slides, Forms

 Technical Questions

 Q: Can I use different models in the same spreadsheet?
-A: Absolutely!
-You can use different models in different cells, allowing for direct comparison and specialized task routing.
+A: Yes.
+You can put different model slugs in different formulas or store model slugs in a helper column and reference that cell.

 Troubleshooting